Jay Hook

 James Wesley Hook (born November 18, 1936) is an American former starting pitcher in Major League Baseball.
 From 1957 through 1964, Hook played for the Cincinnati Reds (1957–61) and New York Mets (1962–64).
 He batted left-handed and threw right-handed.

-In an eight-season career, Hook posted a 29–62 record with 394 strikeouts and a 5.23 ERA in 752.2 innings pitched.
+In an eight-season career, Hook posted a 29–62 won-loss record with 394 strikeouts and a 5.23 earned run average in 752 2/3 innings pitched.

 Jay attended high school at Grayslake Community High School (now Grayslake Central High School).

 A bonus baby signed by the Cincinnati Reds out of Northwestern University, Hook made his major league debut with Cincinnati in 1957.
 He joined the Reds regular pitching rotation in 1960 and had an 11–18 mark, including a two-hit shutout against the Milwaukee Braves.

 Before the 1962 season, Hook was acquired by the New York Mets in the 1961 MLB Expansion Draft, along with Hobie Landrith, Elio Chacón, Roger Craig, Gil Hodges, Don Zimmer and Gus Bell, among others.

-On April 23, 1962, Hook became the first winning pitcher in Mets franchise history, tossing a complete-game, 5-hitter in New York's 9–1 win versus Pittsburgh at Forbes Field, giving the team its first regular-season victory after nine defeats.
-In that season he compiled an 8–19 mark for the Mets, and led the team in complete games (13) and games started (34).
+On April 23, 1962, Hook became the first winning pitcher in Mets franchise history, tossing a complete-game, five-hitter in New York's 9–1 win over Pittsburgh at Forbes Field, giving the team its first regular-season victory after nine defeats.
+In that season he compiled an 8–19 mark for the Mets, and led the team in complete games with 13 and games started with 34.